top of page

 The noun 'surge' has its etymological roots in Latin.
 It is derived from the Latin word 'surgo,' which means 'to rise' or 'to swell.'
 In Latin, 'surgo' described the action of rising or swelling, often in the context of water levels or waves.
 Over time, this term was adopted into English as 'surge,' retaining its fundamental meaning of a sudden, powerful increase in something, such as a rapid rise in volume, intensity, or activity.
 The etymology of 'surge' effectively conveys the idea of a forceful and swift upward movement or expansion, emphasizing the sudden and dramatic nature of the increase it describes.

-Find the meaning of surge
+Quiz: Find the meaning of the noun surge:

 Try Again!